The Pharmacologic Treatment of Cardiac Arrhythmias cont.

 Altered Rate

 Normal resting heart rates are between 60 and 100 bpm.
-A rate lower than 60 bpm is called bradycardia and a rate greater than 100 bpm is called tachycardia.
+A rate lower than 60 bpm is called bradycardia, and a rate greater than 100 bpm is called tachycardia.
 There are subcategories of altered rate such as sinus tachycardia or bradycardia (rate is determined by SA node), atrial tachycardia or bradycardia (rate governed by atrial pacemaker site), supraventricular tachycardia, and ventricular tachycardia (rhythm originating from within ventricles).
-Atrial tachycardias having a rate of 250-350 bpm (>200 bpm in ventricles) are call flutter, and can be either atrial or ventricular in origin.
-Fibrillation occurs (either atrial or ventricular) when the frequency is so high and irregular that the rate cannot be determined.
+Atrial tachycardias having a rate of 250-350 bpm (>200 bpm in ventricles) are called atrial flutter.
+Atrial or ventricular fibrillation occurs when their frequency is so high and irregular that the rate cannot be determined.

 Premature Beats

-Sometimes a cell within the atria or ventricles that is not normally a pacemaker cell (called an ectopic foci) spontaneously fires off an action potential.
+Occasionally, a cell within the atria or ventricles spontaneously fires off an action potential (ectopic foci).
 When this occurs, it can cause what is called a premature beat.
-If this occurs in the atria the impulse will generally be conducted to the ventricles and produce an early depolarization and contraction of the atria and ventricles.
+If this occurs in the atria, the impulse will often be conducted to the ventricles and produce an early depolarization and contraction of the atria and ventricles.
 If the premature beat originates from a ventricular ectopic foci, this will lead to an early depolarization and contraction in the ventricles without affecting the atrial rhythm.

 Altered Conduction

-Delays in the conduction of electrical impulses within the heart produce abnormal electrical activation of the heart that are termed conduction defects.
+Delays in the conduction of electrical impulses within the heart produce abnormal electrical activation of the heart, termed conduction defects.
 These most commonly occur at the AV node.
 Less severe conduction delays at the AV node will only delay the time it takes for the impulse to reach the ventricles (called a first degree AV block).
-However, if AV nodal conduction is depressed sufficiently, only some of the impulses may be able to travel into the ventricles leading to a loss of the one-to-one correspondence between the atria and ventricles (called a second degree AV block).
-If the AV node (or Bundle of His) become completely blocked, the atrial will depolarize normally, but ventricular depolarization will no longer be triggered by atrial impulses.
-When this occurs, pacemaker sites within the ventricle will drive ventricular rate, although at a much lower rate (30-40 bpm) than normal sinus rate (>60 bpm).
+However, if AV nodal conduction is depressed sufficiently, not all impulses will reach the ventricles, leading to a loss of the one-to-one correspondence between the atria and ventricles (called a second degree AV block).
+If the AV node (or Bundle of His) becomes completely blocked, the atria will depolarize normally, but ventricular depolarization will no longer be triggered by atrial impulses.
+When this occurs, pacemaker sites within the ventricle will drive ventricular rate, although at a much lower rate (30-40 bpm) than the normal sinus rate (>60 bpm).
 This is called a third degree AV block.
 Conduction blocks can also occur in the ventricular bundle branches.
-These blocks do not normally alter the ventricular rhythm, although they will alter ventricular activation and ventricular mechanical function.
-Special types of partial conduction blocks, sometimes in conjunction with abnormal conduction pathways (e.g., Wolff-Parkinson-White syndrome), can lead to reentry pathways that produce tachycardia.
+These blocks seldom change the ventricular rhythm, although they will alter the sequence of ventricular activation, leading to an increase in the QRS duration and abnormal QRS shape.
+This will depress ventricular mechanical function.
+Special types of partial conduction blocks, sometimes with abnormal conduction pathways (e.g., Wolff-Parkinson-White syndrome), can lead to reentry pathways that produce tachycardia.

 Go to Next Page